CSC207-UofT/course-project-anonymous/Phase0/ProgressReport.md

 ### Aryaman
-Contributed to the entity-level development of the program.
-Worked on developing the base structure for the Flight and Airline classes.
-Implemented getters and setters for private instance attributes of the Flight and Airline Classes.Further, plans to expand on the functionality of these classes with the SOLID principles in mind.
+Helped develop the Flight and Airline classes and plans to expand on the functionality of these classes.